ns-rse/git-collaboration/episodes/branching.md

 ```

 Having used `git merge` we couldn't perform a simple fast-forward because the history of `main` now contained changes
-that were made on `branch1` and so a separate commit (`d914fee`) was made to merge the `main` branch into `main`.
-We can
+that were made on `branch1` and so a separate commit (`d914fee`) was made to merge the `main` branch into `main`
+(commits are denoted by `*` and so you can see the commits were made on separate branches).
+We can see from the graph
-see from the graph that `README.md` was added from a separate `branch1` and `LICENSE` was added from `branch2`, although
+that `README.md` was added from a separate `branch1` and `LICENSE` was added from `branch2`, although after deleting the
-after deleting the branches they are no longer shown by name in the `git log --graph` output.
+branches they are no longer shown by name in the `git log --graph` output.

 ### Rebasing